We do everything we can to make sure you have an amazing experience every time you visit Auckland Zoo.

 While the works are taking place, you’ll be able to visit the rest of our immersive South East Asia track as you usually would.

-From Monday 28 July - Friday 1 August, the squirrel monkeys are not able to be visited, while their habitat receives some essential maintenance works to ensure it is in tip top shape.
+From Monday 6 - Thursday 9 October (date still TBC), the Swamp forest tropical dome will be closed while it receives some maintenance works to ensure it is in tip top shape.

 Areas that are having maintenance and upgrades have hoardings or fencing surrounding them, and signage stating what is happening and if needed, what pathways are accessible to you.
 If you have any queries on your visit, please ask our friendly staff or volunteers.